-- completing the appropriate form at any postal agency; - phoning 0800 ENROLNOW (0800 367 656); - accessing the Electoral Commission website on www.vote.nz
+- completing the appropriate form at any postal agency; - phoning 0800 ENROLNOW (0800 36 76 56); or - accessing the Electoral Commission website on: www.vote.nz

 Ratepayer Roll: If a person is on the parliamentary roll in one area and pays rates on a property in another area, this person may be eligible to be enrolled on the non-resident ratepayer roll.
 A firm, company, corporation or society paying rates on a property may nominate one of its members or officers as a ratepayer elector (provided the nominated person resides outside the area).
-Ratepayer Roll enrolment forms are available at all territorial authority offices, or by phoning the electoral office on 0800 922 822.
+Ratepayer Roll enrolment forms are available from respective territorial authority websites, or by phoning 0800 922 822.